Are carpet beetles harmful?

 How do carpet beetles harm people?

 Carpet beetle larvae are covered in tiny, hair-like bristles that can be shed into the environment as they move around.
-These fibers can easily become embedded in carpets, clothing, upholstery and other fabrics within the home.
-You don't necessarily have to touch the larvae directly to be affected.
+These fibers can easily become embedded in carpets, clothing, upholstery and other fabrics within the home, causing irritation without direct contact with the larvae.
 The irritation usually occurs in two ways:

 beetle-rash